 Once all of your AP’s are configured, it is recommended that you test the connectivity between the Access Points in the same room or location, to make sure that they are indeed communicating.
 This will save time later, when you will mount the AP’s in their respective locations.

 When you are ready to install the WAP54G’s in their respective locations, remove the factory antenna on the right side and connect the coax cable to that port.
 On the other port, leave the stock antenna connected.

 Mount the antennas in their desired locations, usually outside on the roof or side of the building.
 Make sure it is pointed in the direction of the opposing location.
 Depending on what antenna you purchased, it has either a 15 degree, 30 degree, or 50 degree coverage pattern.
 So make sure the other building is within that coverage area.
-When creating a Linksys wireless bridge, it is important that your antennas have clear, unobstructed line of sight between each other, to maintain a solid, reliable connection.
+When using a wireless router as a bridge, it is important that your antennas have clear, unobstructed line of sight between each other, to maintain a solid, reliable connection.
 If you have any obstructions in the way, it is recommended to upgrade to a more powerful wireless bridge radio link.